BEN00262/simple-js-html-templating/README.md

-### a stupidly simple addons for manipulating html from javascript
+### A stupidly simple addons for manipulating html from javascript without Reactjs
 ### NOTE: do not use in production!!